verbb/formie/docs/forms/synced-fields.md

 Because the field stays linked, editing it in one form means editing it everywhere.
 That is what makes synced fields useful, but it is also why they need a little more care.

-## Synced fields inside groups
+## Synced Fields Inside Groups

 You can add existing or synced fields inside **Group** fields from the form builder.
 This is useful when you want independent group wrappers — such as delivery and invoice address blocks — that each contain the same reusable field definition.

 Each group keeps its own label and settings, while synced nested fields stay linked to the shared definition.
 Submission values are namespaced by the group handle, for example `deliveryAddress.email` and `invoiceAddress.email`.

-## Working with shared fields
+## Working with Shared Fields

 Formie warns you about this in the builder, but it is still worth being deliberate.
 If you need an independent version later, the usual answer is to create a new field rather than trying to keep changing a shared one.

-## Synced fields in stencils
+## Synced Fields in Stencils

 You can add synced fields while building a [stencil](/forms/stencils).
 The stencil stores the shared definition by handle so new forms created from that stencil link to the same field definition.

 Project stencils resolve synced fields by handle, so the shared definition should already exist on each environment (or Formie will create an independent copy from the stencil field settings).

-## Synced fields and multi-site
+## Synced Fields and Multi-Site

 Synced fields store their shared label, handle, and definition settings in one global field definition.
 Every placement on every form points at that same definition.

-On multi-site projects, [content translation overrides](/forms/multi-site#content-translation) still apply per **field placement** — keyed by each placement’s reference, not by the shared definition id.
+On multi-site projects, [content translation overrides](/forms/multi-site-and-translation#content-translation) still apply per **field placement** — keyed by each placement’s reference, not by the shared definition id.
 That means:

 - editing a synced field on the form’s **source site** updates the shared definition, which affects every form and every site that does not have a site override for that placement
 - editing a synced field on a **secondary site** saves a site override for that placement only; the shared definition stays unchanged